 Question: Getting sexually harassed is not being “hurt in love!”
 How can this horrible occurrence be equated with being “hurt in love” when it doesn’t happen as an act of love?
 It’s an act of lust, abuse of power, misogyny.
 I get angry when I hear people say “everything is love.”
 How can sexual harassment be loving?

-Michael Richardson-Borne: I’d go along with your line of thinking if we were here to focus on the short sighted view of the separate self and its addiction to streamlining reality into a narrow culture of separation.
+Michael Richardson-Borne: I’d go along with your line of thinking if we were here to focus on the short-sighted view of the separate self and its addiction to streamlining reality into a narrow culture of separation.
 What you say makes perfect sense – but there is an assumption you are missing that ensures the problem you speak of will continue indefinitely.
 No amount of righteous anger or justified discontent about human pain will ever be enough to find a cure if you continue to plant your worldview in the assumptive soil of the separate self.

 Sexual harassment is lived by love but not acted out as an expression of non-separation.
 This is the crux of all that I point to.
 All behaviors transpire, whether perceived as good or bad, in love and as love – but not necessarily in alignment with the wisdom of this effortless unfolding.
-Being “hurt in love” is a metaphor – a metaphor for how the separate self can be hurt as an individual in relationship with another individual, even though neither of these individuals exist in the way they think.
+Being “hurt in love” is a metaphor – a metaphor for how the separate self can be hurt as an individual in relationship with another individual, even though neither of these individuals exists in the way they think.
 Both perceived individuals are being hurt in love because love is not recognized from either side.
 This is what happens in a world where division is accepted as the norm and non-separation is forgotten.
 Being hurt in love points to the understanding that what you think of as your self is inside of love – not the other way around.
 Love is not inside of what you think of as you.

 But again, the way you are interpreting “hurt in love” is perfectly logical.
 The question is this: Do you want to continue our use of separative logic?
 Or would you like to explore non-separative logic?